abiteofdata/K4-Groups/README.md

 #Can iterate the number inside [] if there are multiple groups of the same order.
 GAP is indexed from 1.
 ```

-The group ID can be searched online to find the exact description of the group.
-StructureDescription can also be used, but it can be inaccurate.
+The group ID can be searched online to find the exact description of the group, if it is small enough.
+StructureDescription can also be used, but note that it can give the same result for non-isomorphic groups.

 ## Perfect Groups Library
 GAP has a list of all perfect groups with orders smaller than $2 \cdot 10^6$.
 To access this library, we can use